 We look forward to working with you!

 The Department of Propulsion creates rocket propulsion technology for Student Space Systems.
-Its main goals are to create and analyze the performance of hybrid and liquid engines for usage on Phase rockets.
+Its main goals are to create the hybrid and liquid engines for usage on Phase rockets, and to analyze and refine them.
 Research and development is mainly dedicated towards propellants, fuel containment, pressurization, fuel injection, combustion chamber manufacturing, and ground testing.

 The Department of Avionics focuses on creating professional-quality electrical and computational systems for our launch vehicles and ground operations.
-Avionics' projects span usage from satellite communication to active vehicle stabilization, and involve knowledge from power electronics, wireless communication, FPGA development, PCB design, signal processing, control systems, and more!
+Projects range from satellite communication to active vehicle stabilization, and involve knowledge from power electronics, wireless communication, FPGA development, PCB design, signal processing, control systems, and more!

 The department of Special Projects serves multiple purposes in SSS.
-It designs prototypes of technologies that could vastly increase the performance of our launch vehicles; Special Projects was the origin of our liquid propulsion program and currently houses a diverse set of projects from stage separation to electrically-driven propellant pumps.
-In addition, it serves as a venue for members to get involved in the high power rocketry community through a NAR Level 1 certification program and involvement in high power rocketry competitions.
+It designs prototypes of technologies that could vastly increase the performance of our launch vehicles; Special Projects was the originator of our liquid propulsion program and currently houses a diverse set of projects from stage separation to electrically-driven propellant turbopumps.
+In addition, it serves as a venue for members to get involved in the high power rocketry community through an NAR (National Association of Rocketry) Level 1 certification program and involvement in high power rocketry competitions.

 The External Department handles all relationships with the world outside of Student Space Systems.
 This includes social media management, branding, crowdfunding, website management, and recruitment.
 One of the most important parts of the External Department is our Corporate Outreach Team.
 This team forges and maintains ongoing professional relationships with companies across many different industries for guidance and assistance in reaching our goals.